corndeladmin/DevOps-Course-Python-Intro/04_functions.md

 ### Exercise 4.1

-Lists have a `sort` method that sorts the list from lowest value to highest.
-It does not return anything.
+Lists have a `sort` method, which reorders the list from lowest value to highest.
+It modifies the list, and does not return anything.
 In the REPL, run the line below to create a list and assign it to a variable.

 ```
 >>> my_list = [1, 4, 5, 2, 3]